InSourceSoftware/in-spring-zeromq/README.md

 ## Getting Started

 This project is built on Spring Boot.
-Add this project as dependency to your Spring Boot application to get started.
+Add this project as a dependency to your Spring Boot application to get started.

 Maven: